-Rail operations specialize in long-haul transportation of high-value containerized goods; transportation of bulk goods, such as coal; and long-haul transportation of mixed car
+Rail operations specialize in long-haul transportation of high-value containerized goods; transportation of bulk goods, such as coal; and long-haul transportation of mixed car types (known as carload service).
+The availability of rail service can reduce the dependence on trucking.
+This can be particularly important for heavy commodities that can damage pavements if hauled by truck.

-Coal is the leading rail-hailed commodity in the Region
+Coal is the leading rail-hauled commodity in the Region